 ITI Dec qtr profit zooms to Rs 168 cr

-State-owned ITI on Monday said its consolidated net profit has grown manifold to Rs 168.25 crore for the December 2019 quarter.
+State-owned ITI on Monday said its consolidated net profit grew manifold to Rs 168.25 crore for the December 2019 quarter.
 The company had posted a net profit of Rs 13.58 crore in the year-ago period, ITI said in a BSE filing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)